Programming Orangutans and the 3pi Robot from the Arduino Environment

 Usage Examples

-This library comes with two example sketches that you can load by going to File > Sketchbook > Examples > Library-OrangutanAnalog.
+This library comes with two example sketches that you can load by going to File > Examples > OrangutanAnalog.
 The example sketches that come with the OrangutanMotors library also make limited use of this library.

 1. OrangutanAnalogExample

 Demonstrates how you can use the methods in this library to read the analog voltage of the trimmer potentiometer in the background while the rest of your code executes.
-If the ADC is free, the program starts a conversion on the TRIMPOT analog input (channel 7), and then it proceeds to excecute the rest of the code in loop() while the ADC hardware works.
+If the ADC is free, the program starts a conversion on the TRIMPOT analog input (channel 7), and then it proceeds to execute the rest of the code in loop() while the ADC hardware works.
 Polling of the isConverting() method allows the program to determine when the conversion is complete and to update its notion of the trimpot value accordingly.
 Feedback is given via the red user LED, whose brightness is made to scale with the trimpot position.
-This example will work for the 3pi robot, Orangutan LV-168, and Baby Orangutan B.

 #include <OrangutanLEDs.h>